 Outwards, amber exhaustion, melliferous, it malingers, before gushing from my pores, a Vesuvian embrace.

-And my bones, the tension that wrought them, unravels like a tangerine skin, towards redamant relief.
+And my bones, the tension that wrought them, unravel like a tangerine skin, t’wards redamant relief.

 Wings spread outward, the plane of days,

 Maybe life is bad, or is bad enough, or risky enough, or uncertain enough, or scary enough, or unknown enough to make procreation almost always wrong.
 Maybe the person who does not appreciate life, particularly her own, will be your child.
 Maybe making the most important and far reaching decision on behalf of another person is something we should not do, if we can help it…Rivka Weinberg, ‘Is Procreation (Almost) Always Wrong?’ , in The Risk of a Lifetime: How, When, and Why Procreation May Be Permissible (Oxford: OUP, 2015), pp.120-152 (p.152).

 Be fruitful and multiply, fill the earthThe Book of Genesis 1:28.